 Presently, the topics covered have great relevance and variety.
-Topics which are very important to startups, like search engine optimization (SEO), media coverage, public relation handling, and press releases are covered in details using 5 minutes video lessons.
+Topics which are very important to startups, like search engine optimization (SEO), link building, media coverage, public relation handling, and press releases are covered in details using 5 minutes video lessons.
 The app works offline so you can study these even when you don’t have an internet connection.
 According to Techcrunch, Google says that they have partnered with industry experts to bring these lessons to the users, and are also planning to have lessons with greater detail in the near future.

 The impact of this app should be great and beneficial for the startup business owners.
 While managing your own startup is when you are most pressed for time (after all, time is money), taking out 5 minutes while relaxing isn’t that difficult.
 SEO is the way to get traffic online and the experts in these fields are highly priced, often far beyond the advertisement budget of startups, and the rookie SEO professional can only cause more harm than good.
 There is also those fishy SEO experts that can take you for a ride without you realising it.
 Knowing the basics will help the start up owners handle their own matters.

 It is also significant because it came from Google, the company which single-handedly operates 10% of the whole internet activity.
 With Google Adwords being the most sought after source of paid traffic and Google Search likewise for natural traffic, there is no denying that learning what Google has to offer will be beneficial for all.